adelapazborrero/slack_jack/README.md

 <img src="assets/logo.png"/>

-# Slack Jack - Slack Bot Token Abuse Tool
+# Slack Jack - Slack Bot Token Abuse

-Slack Jack is a tool designed for penetration testing purposes.
-It allows you to interact with Slack channels, send messages, retrieve channel lists, and save sent messages as JSON files.
-The tool is intended to help ethical hackers explore and test Slack bot token vulnerabilities during security assessments.
+Slack Jack is a penetration testing tool designed for ethical hacking and security testing purposes.
+It allows you to hijack a Slack bot using its token (e.g., xoxb or xoxp) and perform various enumeration and exploitation activities, depending on the bot's assigned permissions.

+Convincing a user to interact with a malicious link or payload can often be the most challenging part of gaining initial access.
+By impersonating a trusted bot, Slack Jack opens up numerous possibilities for social engineering attacks.
+For example, combining this tool with Evilginx could be an effective way to capture credentials.

-This tool provides a command-line interface (CLI) where users can perform various actions related to Slack bot tokens, including interacting with Slack's API endpoints for sending and managing messages.
+This tool provides a command-line interface (CLI) that enables users to interact with Slack's API endpoints, facilitating actions like sending messages, managing bot activities, and more.

 ### Features:

-- **Get Channel List**: Fetch and display the list of available Slack channels.
+- **Get Channel List**: Retrieve and display the list of Slack channels accessible to the bot.
-- **Send Message to Channel**: Send messages to selected channels using the Slack bot token.
+- **Send Message to Channel**: Use the Slack bot token to send messages to specified channels.
-- **Send Predefined payloads to Channel**: Send built in payloads to selected channels using the Slack bot token.
+- **Send Predefined payloads to Channel**: Deploy built-in payloads to target channels using the Slack bot token.
-- **Print Sent Messages**: View the list of messages that have been sent by the bot.
+- **Print Sent Messages**: Display a history of messages sent by the bot.
-- **Save Sent Messages**: Save the sent messages to a JSON file, with the filename based on the bot user's name and the current date.
+- **Save Sent Messages**: Export sent messages to a JSON file, with the filename based on the bot user's name and the current date.
-- **Join Channel**: Join a channel based on channelID if your bot has permissions to do so.
+- **Join Channel**: Join a channel using its Channel ID, provided the bot has the necessary permissions.
-- **Print Chat History**: Dump a selected amount of messages of specified channel if your bot has permissions to do so.
+- **Print Chat History**: Extract and display a specified number of messages from a channel, if the bot has permission to access the chat history.

 ### Demo against test target

+Here's an example of Slack Jack in action against a test target:

 <img src="assets/demo.gif"/>

 ## Disclaimer